-Per executive order of North Dakota Governor Doug Burgum on Thursday, March 19, Fargo Public Schools will remain closed due to COVID-19 until further notice.
+Per executive order of North Dakota Governor Doug Burgum, Fargo Public Schools will remain closed due to COVID-19 for the remainder of the 2019-20 school year.
 This closure is inclusive of all schools, programs, activities, trainings, meetings and building rentals.
 The governor has waived the need to make up a total of 12 days of closure due to COVID-19.

 Distance Learning - Started April 1

 Fargo Public Schools submitted its distance learning plan to the North Dakota Department of Public Instruction for approval on Tuesday, March 24; the plan was approved on March 27.
 Fargo Public Schools began distance learning with students on Wednesday, April 1.
 View the videos below for additional information on the plans by program level.
 If you have any questions regarding the Fargo Public Schools plan, please submit them through the form available at this link.
 A Frequently Asked Questions document has been developed as a resource for parents and students.

 For FPS staff members, the essential personnel list is fluid and may change on a daily basis as needed during this time of closure.
 Employees needing to report to work will be contacted directly by their principal or supervisor with further instructions.
 All other employees should not report to work.
 The District Office is closed to everyone other than essential personnel; other staff members may contact a department via email if an appointment needs to be arranged.
 The public may find contact information for departments or employees using our staff directory.

 We know this closure decision is extremely impactful to our community.
 These decisions have not been made lightly by state and local leaders.
 Working together as a community, we can mitigate the spread and impact of COVID-19 in our community and North Dakota.